B4PT0R/StreamPy/README.md

 -close_editor() - closes the editor.

+-exit() - same as loging out (saves your folder in the cloud and exits session gracefully)

 In the side Menu, you'll be able to open a basic text editor to edit/save longer scripts as well as running them in the console.
 The 'Restart Session' button will reinitialize the python session to its startup state.
 The 'Show/Hide history cells' button makes possible to choose whether to see or not the past input cells in the console's queue.